Running Safely - 15th May 2019

 It's dangerous out there.
 One of the great things about running is the fact that you can just stick on a pair of shoes and get up and go.
 But many runners don't consider their safety.
 Here are some tips to help keep you safe when out and about.

-Sometimes it's necessary to run in the dark, especially during winter when the nights start drawing in.
+One of the best ways to be seen is by running during daylight hours, but sometimes it's necessary to run in the dark, especially during winter when the nights start drawing in.

 Reflective gear, headtorches and even light-coloured clothing can all help you be seen.
 Drivers (at least some) are used to looking out for other road traffic, cyclists and walking pedestrians rather than runners.
 The difference in movement and speed can throw off their judgement, so it's really important to make them aware of your presence.